Challenge 4: Make a puppet

 Why not get others involved?
 Puppetry is just as fun when it involves other people.

 Your puppet doesn't need to be made out of fancy wood.
 If you put your mind to it, anything can become one.

 For this Home-Challenge you may need to think a little outside the box!
 We are challenging everyone to make their very own puppet, using only things that you find around the house.
 Your puppet could be any shape, size or character; perhaps you will make a puppet of someone from your favourite book or film, or maybe you will invent us a character!

 Remember, in puppetry any item can be used as a puppet, providing the performer believes it is one.
 Sculpt a masterful humanoid out of wood, or put a sock over your hand: both will work as puppet so long as whoever is controlling them commits to what they want the puppet to do.

 One of the most fun things about puppetry is that multiple people can take part.
 Why not get other people at home involved?
 See how other people can help to bring your puppet to life, or maybe even make more than one and see what adventures they have together?

-Once you have your puppet send us a picture or video of it in action and you will earn yourself a red Home-Challenges certificate!
 Remember, if you are using items at home for your puppet that don't belong to you, or that you might need help putting back, then ask an adult for permission first.